Waterloo Public Library: Eastside Branch

 Since 2015, plans for the Eastside Branch Library have been underway.
 In September 2020, the tender for constructing the library was awarded to Fortis Construction Group at $7 million.
 The library's design was created by John MacDonald Architect and Ward 99 Architects.
 The library is built into the existing RIM Park Manulife Sportsplex, located in East Waterloo.
 The Record estimated that "a typical Waterloo household will pay $19 annually to operate the new library".
-The library is includes computers, a fireplace, a "maker space", and a band practice room, with architect David Warne stating:
+The library is includes computers, 3D printers, recording rooms, a gamerspace, a program room, two study rooms, a makerspace, and an outdoor naturespace.
+Architect David Warne stated: